 “Not a bad idea,” Frank admitted.
 “Okay… you can also talk with Luci, Chartreuse or Tim.
 They’re the other ones who know about the time machine.”

 “Sort of a long story.
 Chartreuse related.
 I’m sure he’d be more than happy to tell it to you himself.”

 “He probably would,” Clarke agreed.
 “Okay.
 One more thing – could we maybe keep on keeping Julie’s name out of this?
 While I look?
 Things are bad enough for her already.”

 “I…” The first bell rang, warning students to head to their homeroom classes.
 “Yeah, okay,” Frank agreed.
 “Talk to you this evening then?”

 “Right, until then,” Clarke confirmed.
 With that, the two teenagers headed off to their first class.

-The nurse moved to check on the instruments by Carrie’s bed.
-“Mr. Waterson, please, shouting at me is not going to do anyone any good.”
+“Mr. Waterson, please, shouting at me is not going to do anyone any good,” the nurse said, moving to check on the instruments by Carrie’s bed.

 “I’m not shouting!”
 Hank paused before sinking back down into the chair next to her bed.
 “Fine, maybe I’m raising my voice.
-The thing is, I’m starting to get the distinct impression that you all know something I don’t!”
+The thing is, I’m starting to feel like you all know something I don’t.”